Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Results

-For MNIST (Figure~\ref{fig:mnist_bench_acc}), PrivateDFL attains $95.74\%$ in IID and $89.38\%$ in non-IID.
-DP regularized deep models lag well behind.
-AlexNet reaches $11.27\%$ with DP-SGD and $9.51\%$ with RDP, GoogLeNet achieves $52.60\%$ and $46.53\%$, ResNet50 reaches $79.59\%$ and $77.83\%$, and Vision Transformer reaches $64.96\%$ and $64.47\%$.
-These outcomes indicate that the hyperdimensional backbone of PrivateDFL preserves utility more effectively under privacy noise.
+For MNIST (Figure~\ref{fig:mnist_bench_acc}), PrivateDFL attains $95.74\%$ under IID and $89.38\%$ under non-IID settings.
+Deep models trained with DP perform substantially worse.
+With DP-SGD and RDP, AlexNet reaches $11.27\%$ and $9.51\%$, GoogLeNet achieves $52.60\%$ and $46.53\%$, ResNet50 reaches $79.59\%$ and $77.83\%$, and the Vision Transformer attains $64.96\%$ and $64.47\%$, respectively.
+These results highlight the robustness of the hyperdimensional backbone in PrivateDFL, which preserves utility more effectively under privacy noise.

-For ISOLET (Figure~\ref{fig:isolet_bench_acc}), PrivateDFL leads with $88.45\%$ in IID and $86.66\%$ in non-IID.
+For ISOLET (Figure~\ref{fig:isolet_bench_acc}), PrivateDFL again leads with $88.45\%$ accuracy in IID and $86.66\%$ in non-IID conditions.
 Transformer and CNN baselines trained with DP remain between $3.78\%$ and $5.26\%$.
-RNN yields $25.59\%$ with DP-SGD and $23.09\%$ with RDP, while TCN stays below $6\%$.
-The pronounced gap shows that sequential deep models are highly sensitive to DP noise, whereas PrivateDFL sustains strong accuracy.
+The RNN baseline reaches $25.59\%$ with DP-SGD and $23.09\%$ with RDP, while the TCN remains below $6\%$.
+These wide gaps indicate that sequential deep models are especially sensitive to DP noise, whereas PrivateDFL maintains strong performance.

-For UCI-HAR (Figure~\ref{fig:ucihar_bench_acc}), PrivateDFL reaches $94.30\%$ in IID and $92.33\%$ in non-IID.
-Among tabular baselines, TabTransformer attains $47.34\%$ with DP-SGD and $37.53\%$ with RDP, TabNet yields $37.73\%$ and $37.36\%$, DNN reaches $79.47\%$ and $78.72\%$, and DCN is near $18.87\%$ and $18.83\%$.
-Taken together, these results show that PrivateDFL balances privacy and utility more effectively than conventional ML with DP across image, speech, and sensor modalities.
+For UCI-HAR (Figure~\ref{fig:ucihar_bench_acc}), PrivateDFL achieves $94.30\%$ in IID and $92.33\%$ in non-IID settings.
+Among tabular baselines, TabTransformer attains $47.34\%$ with DP-SGD and $37.53\%$ with RDP, TabNet achieves $37.73\%$ and $37.36\%$, the DNN baseline reaches $79.47\%$ and $78.72\%$, and DCN yields $18.87\%$ and $18.83\%$.
+Across image, speech, and sensor modalities, the results demonstrate that PrivateDFL sustains significantly higher accuracy while adhering to the same privacy guarantees, offering a more favorable privacy–utility balance than conventional DP-trained models.

-Building on the accuracy gains in Figure~\ref{fig:bench_accuracy}, Figure~\ref{fig:bench_time} compares training time and inference latency for PrivateDFL and differentially private baselines on MNIST, ISOLET, and UCI-HAR under IID and non-IID partitions.
-The results show that the utility advantages of PrivateDFL come with substantially lower runtime.
+Building on the accuracy gains shown in Figure~\ref{fig:bench_accuracy}, Figure~\ref{fig:bench_time} compares training time and inference latency for PrivateDFL and differentially private baselines across MNIST, ISOLET, and UCI-HAR under both IID and non-IID partitions.
+The results demonstrate that PrivateDFL achieves higher accuracy while requiring substantially less computation.